This blog may contain affiliate links. Read our disclosure policy for more info.

 If you don’t have time to explore Vancouver Island for a few days it doesn’t mean you can’t visit on a day trip!

-One of the best things to do on Vancouver Island is to visit the world-famous Butchart Gardens.
+One of the best things to do in Victoria is to visit the world-famous Butchart Gardens.
 These gardens are nothing short of phenomenal and will likely be the most beautiful gardens you’ve ever seen.
 In order to get to the gardens, you’ll have to ride the ferry over to the island.
 It is about a 4-hour ferry ride and then the gardens are only an hour’s drive away.
 You can go on your own, or you can book a tour.

 There are tours that take you on the ferry and then there are some tours that actually fly there!
 The flight tours are more expensive but the scenic ride over to the island is an experience in itself, not to mention it is way quicker!